History of Suresnes: Crossing the Seine

 The 1951 bridge, whose construction was interrupted during the Second World War, allows the two bridges to coexist side by side.

 Even when enlarged, the bridge was quickly criticized as dangerous for both traffic and navigation, with barges hitting its left pier at high water.
 In addition, traffic along the quay, perpendicular to the bridge, made it difficult for cars to reach the Boulevard de Versailles.
 In 1936, at the suggestion of Mayor Henri Sellier, the Seine General Council decided to divert the boulevard de Versailles and build a new bridge.
-The new bridge had to be located upstream of the one that was to disappear, and the boulevard had to be aligned accordingly.
+The new bridge had to be located upstream of the one to be demolished, and the boulevard had to be aligned accordingly.
 The axis of the new bridge was also to connect with the road leading to Porte Maillot, at an angle of 8 degrees to the river.
 The bridge would now also overhang the Quai Gallieni, which would therefore be located underneath it, to ease traffic flow; access ramps would be provided to reach the Quai Gallieni.
 Construction began in 1938, was interrupted by the war, and was completed between 1947 and 1950.
 It was first carried out by Grands Travaux de Marseille and the Dayde company, then, after the Second World War, by Ponts et Chaussées engineers from the Seine department and the Billiard company.
 For the occasion, the entrance to the new bridge at Boulevard de Versailles, now Boulevard Henri-Sellier, was modified, with a triangle of buildings demolished to allow alignment.
 The inauguration took place on February 22, 1951, in the presence of the President of the Paris City Council, Pierre de Gaulle.
 The old bridge was demolished.
 The classic cantilever bridge is 160 meters long, divided into three spans (40, 80, and 40 meters), with a 20-meter carriageway and two 5-meter sidewalks.
 It is supported by two concrete piers and abutments of the same material.
-Expenses were borne by the department, Paris, and Suresnes.
-This construction, says René Sordes, “wiped out the liveliest part of Suresnes, between Rue du Pont and the Coty factory,” referring to the many guinguette's that populated the area.
+The departments of Paris and Suresnes bore expenses.
+This construction, says René Sordes, "wiped out the liveliest part of Suresnes, between Rue du Pont and the Coty factory", referring to the many guinguettes that populated the area.
 The project cost around 1,100 million francs.

 Barrages and floodgates

 The interwar lock dam replaced that of the 1880s, which was considered insufficiently effective.

 For a long time, the Seine was unnavigable for part of the year, in winter due to ice or flooding, and in summer due to drought.
-The construction of dams and locks put an end to this situation.
-In 1861, Prefect Haussmann signed an inquiry to create a dam at Suresnes; the decree of December 11, 1864, ordered the construction of a lock and fixed spillway, which was completed around 1869.
-The new structure raised the water level between Paris and Suresnes to two meters, thus increasing barge traffic.
+The construction of dams and locks ended this situation.
+In 1861, Prefect Haussmann issued an inquiry to construct a dam at Suresnes; the decree of December 11, 1864, ordered the construction of a lock and a fixed spillway, which was completed around 1869.
+The new structure raised the water level between Paris and Suresnes by 2 meters, thereby increasing barge traffic.

 On April 6, 1878, a law was passed to carry out major works to improve navigation between Paris and Rouen.
 The lock was then doubled, with work taking place between 1880 and 1885.